b01/json-to-src/README.md

   ```

 Side-effect to note include:
-* "$" Will automatically remove keys, since that has special meaning in PHP.
+* Bad characters like "$,-" Will automatically be removed keys in the JSON file.
 * A field that is an array and has an object as it first element will result in
   a class being generated.
 * All objects found will produce a class file, the key will be used as the name.